OokTech/TW5-Bob/Configuration.md

   `/home/inmysocks/TiddlyWiki/Wikis/TestWiki` would be served on `localhost:8080/OokTech/TestWiki`.
 You may have as many levels and wikis as you want.
 - `ws-server` settings for the `wsserver` command.
+  - `port`
+  - `host`
+  - `rootTiddler` changing this will probably break everything
+  - `renderType` changing this will probably break everything
+  - `serveType` changing this will probably break everything
+  - `pathPrefix` a prefix for the path that wikis are served on.
-It takes the same arguments as the normal `server` command with the exception of `autoIncrementPort` and `servePlugin`, if `autoIncrementPort` is not set to false than the server will try using the given port (`8080` by default) and if it is in use it will try the next port up and continue until it finds an open port to use.
-It will do the same for the websockets port.
-If this is set to false than if the given port is in use an error is given and the process fails.
-The default websocket port is one higher than the http port used.
-If `servePlugin` is not false than any child wiki served will include the Bob plugin.
+  - `autoIncrementPort` if not set to `false` than the server will try using the given port (`8080` by default) and if it is in use it will try the next port up and continue until it finds an open port to use.
+    If this is set to false than if the given port is in use an error is thrown and the process fails.
+  - `servePlugin` is not `false` than any child wiki served will include the Bob plugin.
 So you can serve wikis that don't normally have the plugin and edit them as though they did.
 - `heartbeat` settings for the heartbeat that makes sure the browser and server are still connected.
 You can almost certainly ignore these settings.
   - `interval` the heartbeat message is sent every `interval` milliseconds (1000 milliseconds = 1 second).
   - `timeout` is the length of time to wait for a heartbeat signal before assuming that the connection is no longer working.
-- `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
-These are things that are either insecure or have a very good chance of breaking your wiki.
-You will get no tech support if you do any of them.
-If you want to do it anyway than you need to give this the value `I Will Not Get Tech Support For This`.
-- `allowUnsafeMimeTypes` setting this to `true` lets you serve anything ignoring the mimeMap.
-This is a bad idea but it was consistently requested so you have to fill out the `acceptance` key and you will receive no support for any problems that arise.
+- `mimeMap` lists the file extensions and their associated mime-types that the server is allowed to serve.
+This only has an effect if `filePathRoot` is set.
 - `API` things in this group are used for the api used for inter-server communication using the TWederBob plugin.
 This is only active if you use the `--wsserver` command, if you use an external server than these don't do